WenhaoRichard/WenhaoRichard.github.io/_pages/about.md

   - /about.html
 ---

 I received the M.Sc. degree in Electrical and Computer Engineering(major) and Computer Science(Minor) from University of Florida, United States, in 2021, respectively.
-Currently, I am a research assistant at Institute of Software, Chinese Academy of Sciences.
+My research interests include Embedded Systems, Robot, Operating Systems, AIoT, Security and Networking.

 Education